Nilpotent cohomological Hall algebras of surfaces: Introduction

 is a pullback.
 As explained in \cite{Porta_Sala_Hall}, the right vertical map admits a canonical derived enhancement that is derived lci.
 The theory developed by A.\ Khan \cite{Khan_VFC} allows therefore to define a refined Gysin pullback.
 One \textit{could} try to exploit this to define the Hall multiplication for $\HBM_\ast( \stackCoh(\widehat{X}_Z) )$ by hand, but the problem is proceeding in this way, the Hall multiplication would a priori depend on the ambient surface $X$.

-Since in explicit computations is useful to reduce to `local' computations depending only on the formal completion $\widehat{X}_Z$ of $X$ along $Z$ (as done in \S\ref{sec:explicit-computations}), we take a more fundamental approach.
+Since in explicit computations it is useful to reduce to `local' computations depending only on the formal completion $\widehat{X}_Z$ of $X$ along $Z$ (as done in \cite[\S\ref*{COHA-Yangian-sec:explicit-computations}]{DPSSV-3}), we take a more fundamental approach.
 Namely, we define a derived enhancement $\dstackCoh( \widehat{X}_Z )$ of $\stackCoh(\widehat{X}_Z)$, and more precisely we construct a full $2$-Segal derived stack $\calS_\bullet \dstackCoh(\widehat{X}_Z)$ encoding the Hall multiplication as an algebra structure in correspondences.
 Our construction makes more generally sense for coherent sheaves on formal schemes, and does not require a priori the embedding in an ambient variety.
 In particular, the Hall algebra structure encoded by $\calS_\bullet \dstackCoh(\widehat{X}_Z)$ only depends, in a tautological way, on the formal completion $\widehat{X}_Z$.
-We then prove:
+We then prove: \begin{theoremintroduction}[Theorem~\ref{thm:embedded_2_Segal}] \begin{enumerate}\itemsep=0.2cm \item As a \textit{derived} stack, $\dstackCoh(\widehat{X}_Z)$ is the formal completion of $\dstackCoh(X)$ at $\Red{\stackCoh(\widehat{X}_Z)}$.